Preschool and Kindergarten

 Schedule a tour

-We'd love to show you around Brush Creek Montessori School!
+We'd love to show you around Santa Rosa Montessori School!
 Schedule a tour with us and experience our nurturing environment firsthand.
 See our classrooms in action, and learn about our unique programs.
-Click the button to book your tour today!.
+Click the button to book your tour today!

 What parents say about us